 Selling your home doesn’t have to be a long and complex process.
-And from our experience, we know that there are certain aspects that can speed things along.
-So, here are our top 10 tips to sell your property quickly.
+And from our experience, we know that there are certain aspects that can speed house sales along.
+So, here are our top 10 tips to sell your house in London quickly.

 1. Be as sale ready as you can be

 Most sellers will be in a chain (i.e. looking to buy a property themselves) and this can slow the sale down.
-However, making sure you are ready to move by being as ready as you can to purchase your next property can help you to sell quicker.
+Rest assured, if you make sure you are prepared to act by being as ready as you can to buy, you'll be ready to move homes quickly when you get a guaranteed sale.
 Being sale ready means things such as speaking to your mortgage adviser, having a solicitor lined up in advance, and getting all your documents in order amongst other aspects.
 With an industry norm of 30% of sales falling through, it is important to get yourself organised and reduce the time potential buyers have to pull out.

 2. Pre-empt what information your solicitor may need

-Any window and door certificates, boiler warranties, building regulations certificates, the property’s Energy Performance Certificate (EPC) as well as any legal documents - will speed up the selling process.
+Wondering "what certificates do I need to sell my house?".
+Any window and door certificates, boiler warranties, building regulations certificates, the property’s Energy Performance Certificate (EPC) information as well as any legal documents - will speed up the selling process.
 You’ll need to ensure you have a valid Energy Performance Certificate (or commission one) in order to market your property in the first place; check to see if your estate agent offers this as a service.

 3. Make first impressions count